CiaranO-C/WagWise/README.md

 }
 ```
 ### Articles
-#### Articles get response
+#### Articles GET response
-A get request to articles will return a json list of all existing articles
+A GET request to articles will return a json list of all existing articles
 ```json
 {
     "articles": [